czyzby/gdx-lml/lml-vis/README.md

 - Since main tables of `TabbedPane` instances now share a common class - `TabbedPaneTable` - pane's attributes support was improved. `TabbedPane`-specific attributes should no longer be proposed by DTD for all `Table`-extending widgets.
 - Tooltips created with `visTooltip` tag are now properly packed.
 - `visTooltip` attribute added.
 Expects a string.
 Attaches a simple `Tooltip` with default style and a single label (parsed attribute value) to the chosen actor.
 This is a VisUI-based equivalent of `tooltip` attribute.
+- `<toast>` tag added to support the new `Toast` widget, which allows to display simple messages on the screen.
+Since toasts shouldn't be added directly to stage, they must be put in a `<isolate>` tag and manually added to the stage using a `ToastManager` instance.
+See `gdx-lml-vis-tests` for a usage example.

 1.5 -> 1.6